-Corollary \ref{cor-thm3(2)} also reveals the relation between age-optimal and delay-optimal policies.
-Note that in our model when Channel $1$ is i.i.d, the delay-optimal policy always chooses the channel with the higher throughput.
-Corollary \ref{cor-thm3(2)} (a) suggests that if the transmission rate of Channel $1$ is smaller than the rate of Channel $2$ (which is $1/d$), then the age-optimal policy always chooses Channel $1$, which is the same with the delay-optimal policy.
-Corollary \ref{cor-thm3(2)} (b) implies that if the transmission rate of Channel $1$ is larger than the rate of Channel $2$, then the age-optimal policy is non-decreasing threshold-type on age, while the delay-optimal policy always chooses Channel $2$.
-Thus, age-optimality does not imply delay-optimality.
+Corollary \ref{cor-thm3(2)}(a) suggests that if the transmission rate of Channel $1$ is larger than the rate of Channel $2$ (which is $1/d$), then the age-optimal policy always chooses Channel $1$.
+Corollary \ref{cor-thm3(2)}(b) implies that if the transmission rate of Channel $1$ is smaller than the rate of Channel $2$, then the age-optimal policy is non-decreasing threshold-type on age.